dh3591/P3-Item-Catalog/README.md

 4. load localhost:8000/catalog/ in web browser and browse through app

-    Note: JSON is available at...
+    Note: JSON GET requests are available at...

           /catalog/JSON - provides a serialized list of catalogs

           /catalog/<int:catalog_id>/product/JSON - provides a serialized list of products for specified catalog id

           /catalog/<int:catalog_id>/product/<int:product_id>/JSON - provides a serialized specified product from specified catalog using catalog and product ids

 5. if not logged in with facebook or google+ all information will be read only